thephpleague/url/4.0/services/formatter.md

 ---
 layout: default
-title: The URL Formatter
+title: The URI Formatter
 ---

 # The Formatter

-The Formatter service class helps you format your URL according to your output.
+The Formatter service class helps you format your URI according to your output.

 ## Formatter Properties